 What to learn how to create the perfect holiday charcuterie board?
 Check out the details below!
 It's easy, fun, and you can add whatever you like!

 It's that time of year!
 The time of year where charcuterie boards reign for both parties and small gatherings.
-I think that I can speak for us all when I say that we all enjoy a lovely and creative charcuterie board.
+I think that I can speak for us all when I say that we all enjoy a lovely and creative charcuterie board, no matter the time of year.
 Especially with sangria or your favorite wine!
-(Try this Holly Jolly Christmas Sangria with your charcuterie board - it's PERFECT.
-CLICK HERE)

 So let's get started.
 You're scrolling through instagram and a beautiful holiday charcuterie board gets your attention.
 You think to yourself - "whoa, that's so pretty!
 How do I do that?!".
 Well, it's really easy.
 Also, spoiler alert - YOU CAN USE WHATEVER YOU WANT!
 Charcuterie boards are meant to be enjoyed.
 There's a formula, but this is meant for you to be creative.
 See below.